 Keiya Udon is a great Tokyo noodle shop

 Keiya is my favorite udon shop.
-I don’t know how many times I’ve been to it but it’s a lot.
+I don’t know how many times I’ve been to it, but it’s a lot.
 On average, I go to it once every two weeks.
 There was a time when I went to it every two days!
-That surely gives you a hint about how highly I rate this shop.
-If you want great Japanese food in Tokyo, you should check it out.
+That tells you how highly I rate this shop.
+If you want great Japanese food in Tokyo, check it out.

-Do you know the Japan’s Showa era?
+Do you know Japan’s Showa era?
 It was named after Emperor Hirohito.
 It went from 1926 to 1989, when he died.
-The latter half of that period, after WWII, has a lot of nostalgia for Japanese people and myself too.
-It was a time of rebuilding the country and people had big dreams.
-Bright colors were common and Keiya has them!
+The latter half of that period, after WWII, has a lot of nostalgia for Japanese people, and me too.
+It was a time of rebuilding the country, and people had big dreams.
+Bright colors were common, and this restaurant has them!

-Mr. Kikuchi is the owner and has been running it since 2003.
-He is a good cook and enjoys a chat.
-I’m surprised at his stamina as he only has one day a month off.
+Mr. Kikuchi is the owner and has been running Keiya since 2003.
+He’s a good cook and enjoys a chat.
+I’m surprised at his stamina as he only has one day off a month.

 There are two things I must say about Keiya.
-Yurakucho Station is near and his shop is under the tracks.
-That means it can be pretty noisy when a train passes!
-I don’t mind and his regular clientele don’t either.
+Yurakucho Station is near, and his shop is under the tracks.
+That means it is noisy when a train passes above!
+I don’t mind, and his regular clientele don’t either.

 The other thing is that a noren (like a curtain) separates the shop from the outside world.
 There is no door.
 Keiya is tiny.
-So, the shop’s two tables are on the pavement.
+The two tables are on the pavement.
 It’s real Tokyo street food.

 How is Keiya’s curry udon?

 The curry has a slightly thick texture and Japanese-style soup stock.
-Its udon noodles are smooth and quite thin.
+Its udon noodles are smooth and thin.
 The only ingredients are pork, onions, and green onions.
-Simple is best as some say.
+Simple is best, as some say.

 If you prefer soba, you can do that with everything.